 The gas phase is an idealized laboratory for the study of protein structure, from which it is possible to examine stable and transient forms of mass selected ions in the absence of bulk solvent.
-With ion mobility-mass spectrometry apparatus built to operate at both cryogenic and elevated temperatures, we have examined the conformational transitions of ubiquitin and lysozyme ions as a function of temperature.
-By collisionally activating the protein ions in the source, it is possible to subsequently freeze or thermally anneal the ensemble of unfolding intermediates and measure this.
+With ion mobility-mass spectrometry (IM-MS) apparatus built to operate at both cryogenic and elevated temperatures, we have examined the conformational transitions of ubiquitin and lysozyme ions as a function of temperature.
+Following collision activation of the protein ions in the source, the instrument enables subsequent "freezing" or thermal annealing of unfolding intermediates ensemble and measurement of their collision cross sections (CCSs).
 Data from ubiquitin suggests that the unfolding transitions proceed through diverse and highly elongated intermediate states, which then converge to more compact structures.
-These findings contrast with data obtained from lysozyme - a protein where (un)-folding plasticity is restricted by four disulfide linkages.
+These findings contrast with data obtained from lysozyme a protein where (un)-folding plasticity is restricted by four disulfide linkages.
 We show with cold IM-MS experiments how ubiquitin can explore a wide conformational landscape due to its unrestricted nature, whereas for lysozyme the conformational restriction does not allow substantial rearrangement and facilitates enhanced resolution of the native fold as the buffer gas temperature is reduced.